eviedense/CI.SI/MISC INFO/CJS BIO.md

 #### Eye Color: Red Wine (brighter in left eye, darker in right eye)
 #### Hair Color: Dull brown
 #### Complexion: Rather pale.
 May be spending too much time inside.
 Freckles around her upper cheeks and nose bridge.
 #### Other notes: Scars on her left jaw, scraping up her cheek.
-Look like they were brutal tears with sharp objects.
-Scar on her left eyebrow, gained during Part 1 from a Syndicate member.
+Look like they were brutal tears from sharp objects.
+Scar through her left eyebrow, gained during Part 1 from a Syndicate member.
 ### Other
 #### Nicknamed "Cisi", "CJ" (on very rare occasions - usually ironically), "V" (by Dani & The Brotherhood), and referred to by her last name aswell